Top 5 Reasons To Learn Dutch

 If you're one of those people stuck in a chasm of indecision about which language to learn then don't worry, here's why you should give Dutch a try!

-Reason one: Speaking English gives you an advantage
+Reason 1: Speaking English gives you an advantage

 The journey you undertake when you start learning a new language can seem daunting at first.
 Learning Dutch, however, is akin to a jaunty walk on the beach when compared to the gruelling, uphill marathons that other languages represent.
 Dutch is a comparatively easy language for English speakers to learn because it’s one of the closest living relatives to English.
 They’re like old friends; both are West Germanic languages, meaning that from a structural point of view even a complete beginner can unravel simple Dutch sentences with much greater ease than Polish or Spanish sentences.